filipsalomonsson/streamxmlwriter/README.markdown

 outputs an XML declaration.
 If the character encoding is not `us-ascii` or `utf-8`, it is called automatically by the constructor.

+### `writer.close()
+Closes all open elements.

 Attribute ordering
 ------------------

-The smoothest way to get element attributes ordered in the way you want is to pass a dictionary to the constructor's `sort` argument.
+For more control over attribute ordering, you can pass a dictionary to the constructor's `sort` argument.
 In that dictionary:

 * each key is a tag name, and
 * each corresponding value is a list of attribute names in the order